Bridgette Gusterson OAM

 She was a strong swimmer and with the Bicton pool just two minutes from her home and her older sister, Danielle, already playing water polo, the choice became logical.
 And so began a career that that set the standard for Australian female water polo players and culminated with an Olympic gold medal.

 Gusterson's tall, athletic frame lent itself to most positions in the pool but she was to develop into the best centre forward in the world during her time.
 Her physical attributes were matched by her fierce determination to succeed.
 She remembers as a junior, wanting to be the best player, the captain, the leading goal scorer and to go to the Olympics.
-And she was to fulfill all of those childhood goals.
+And she was to fulfil all of those childhood goals.

 She worked hard on her technical skills, reflexes and her fitness under a succession of coaches and was renowned as an accurate and clever shooter.
 A unique body action allowed her to get away from opponents before releasing a shot and as a strong swimmer she was also dangerous on the count-attack.